Emergent naming conventions in a foraging robot swarm: Experimental setup

 Depending on the value of $P_\rho$ and $P_\sigma$, the swarm displays different dynamics and different final distributions of robots among the populations $\mathcal{P}_U$, $\mathcal{P}_A$ and $\mathcal{P}_B$.
 In this study, we focus on two specific cases: \textbf{strong cross-inhibition} and \textbf{weak cross-inhibition}.
-In the strong case ($P_\sigma = 0.7$, Figure~\ref{fig:nss_end} top row) the swarm rapidly converges to the one or the other resource whereas the weak case ($P_\sigma = 0.1$, see Figure~\ref{fig:nss_end} bottom row) leads to slower dynamics.
-While given enough time the swarm would end up converging, over the time span of our experiences this results in the swarm splitting between the two resources (see Figure~\ref{fig:nss_end}, bottom row).
-At any time, with or without convergence, we define the resource with the highest number of committed robots as the ``selected'' resource.
-We define $O\in\{A,B\}$ as the selected resource, and $X\in\{A,B\}$ as the non-selected resource.
+In the strong case ($P_\sigma = 0.7$, Figure~\ref{fig:nss_end} top row) the swarm rapidly converges to a consensus for the one or the other source, whereas the weak case ($P_\sigma = 0.1$, see Figure~\ref{fig:nss_end} bottom row) leads to slower dynamics \citep{Reina:DARS:2016}.
+Given enough time the swarm would end up converging to a consensus for a single source.
+However, over the duration of our experiments, the swarm did not break the symmetry but splits between the two sources (see Figure~\ref{fig:nss_end}, bottom row).
+At any time, with or without consensus, we define the source with the highest number of committed robots (relative majority) as the ``selected'' source.
+We define $O\in\{A,B\}$ as the selected source and $X\in\{A,B\}$ as the non-selected source, and $\mathcal{P}_O$ and $\mathcal{P}_X$ as the respective populations, with $\mathcal{P}_O\geq \mathcal{P}_X$.